dynatrace-ace/data-access-and-partitioning/roles/my-use-case/files/lab/lab-guide/content/02a-metadata-enrichment/index.md

 done
 ```

-8. Check the pod labels for accountservice
+8. Validate that the command worked after a few minutes and make sure the enrichment is there under the labels section (if it's not, please run the command above again).

 ```bash
 kubectl describe pod -n easytrade -l app=accountservice